Local structures on stratified spaces: Resolving singularities to corners

 \begin{definition}[Links] For $\unzip_k(X)\xra{\pi_k} X$ a $k$-unzip, we will use the notation

 for the restriction $(\pi_k)_|\colon \ov{\partial}_{\{\ast\}}\unzip_k(X) \to X_k$, and refer to the domain as a \emph{link} (of $X_k\subset X$). \end{definition}

 \begin{example} Let $W\subset M$ be a properly embedded smooth submanifold of an ordinary smooth manifold.
-Via Example~\ref{example:Ekn}, regard this data as a stratified space, with singular locus $W$, and with depth equal to the codimension, $d$.
+Via Example~\ref{example:Ekn}, regard this data as a conically smooth stratified space, with singular locus $W$, and with depth equal to the codimension, $d$.
 Consider a smooth map $(0,1]\xra{\gamma} M$ that meets $W$ transversely at $1$, and only at $1$.
 This data is an example of an object of ${\sf Res}_{W\subset M}^d$.
-Another example of an object of ${\sf Res}_{W\subset M}^d$ is the spherical blow-up of $M$ along $W$ -- this is also a $d$-unzip.
+Another example of an object of ${\sf Res}_{W\subset M}^d$ is the spherical blow-up of $M$ along $W$, which is also a $d$-unzip.
 (See~\cite{arone-kankaanrinta}.)
-So a link of $W\subset M$ is exhibited by a unit normal bundle. \end{example}
+So a link of $W\subset M$ is given by a unit normal bundle. \end{example}

-\begin{lemma}[$\unzip_k$ facts] Let $I$ be a finite set, and let $X=(X,c)$ be a stratified space with $\lag I\rag$-corners.
-Let $k$ be a finite cardinality, and suppose the interior depth of $X$ is at most $k$. \begin{enumerate} \item If a $k$-unzip of $X$ exists, then it is unique, up to unique isomorphism (in ${\sf Res}_X^k$).
+\begin{lemma}[$\unzip_k$ facts] Let $I$ be a finite set, and let $X=(X,c)$ be a conically smooth stratified space with $\lag I\rag$-corners.
+Let $k$ be a finite cardinality, and suppose the interior depth of $X$ is at most $k$. \begin{enumerate} \item If a $k$-unzip of $X$ exists, then it is unique, up to unique isomorphism in ${\sf Res}_X^k$.